-The scene opens in the Countess's bedroom.
+The next scene opens in the Countess's bedroom.
 What is unseen by the audience is that Cherubino is already hiding under the covers of her bed.

-The Countess and Susanna enter arm in arm.
+The Countess and Susanna enter together arm in arm.

 Susanna, will you please close the door?
-And so Cherubino was hiding behind the barber's chair.
+And so Cherubino was hid behind the barber's chair.